thinking-with-computers/ludus-spec/memory.md

 The question here is whether these are references or values.
 And since we deal with even heap-allocated data as _values_, what we get is `hash` being `#{:self #{:self mutable}}` and `list` being `[[]]`.

-There's the possibility of references, but those aren't yet in the langauge.
+There's the possibility of references, but those aren't yet in the language.
 You can model them with closures, however:

 ```
 fn ref (value) -> {